jrburke/modus/README.md

 Each module gets its own, local `System` variable that has the following properties that are specific to each module:

-* System.get(StringLiteral): Gets a module dependency's runtime exports value.
+* System.get(StringLiteral): Gets a dependency's runtime exports value.
+Relative IDs are resolved relative the current module ID (not its path).
 * System.set(Object): Sets the export value for this module.
+* System.load(Array, Function): Same as top level System.load(), but relative module IDs are resolved relative to the current module ID (not its path).
 * System.exports -- the exports object for the module, used if System.set()
 is not called.
 * System.module -- an object that has information about the current module: